DasLab/rna_benchmark/README.md

 Setting up benchmark tools
 --------------------------
 - Make sure you have rosetta compiled and rna_tools setup.
 Follow directions <a href="https://www.rosettacommons.org/docs/latest/RNA-tools.html">here</a>.
-- Edit the `stepwise_benchmark/INSTALL` file.
+- Edit `stepwise_benchmark/INSTALL`.
 Replace `/path/to/stepwise_benchmark` with the path to your local copy.
 - Run `source ./INSTALL` from inside the `stepwise_benchmark` directory.

 Setting up a new benchmark run